-Dr. Ramanujam has received numerous awards including the MIT TR100 Young Innovator award (MIT), the Global Indus Technovator award (MIT), the Stansell Family award (Pratt School of Engineering, Duke).
-Additionally, she has been recognized by both private and government organizations including multiple Era of Hope Scholar awards (DoD), the Emerging Leader in Global Health Award (CUGH), the Social Impact Abie Award (AnitaB.org), the Biophotonics Technology Innovator Award (SPIE), the Women in Molecular Imaging Leadership Award (WMIC), a Fulbright Global Scholar Award and the The WomC Global Impact Award from Duke University Women’s Center.
+Dr. Ramanujam has received numerous awards including the MIT TR100 Young Innovator award (MIT), the Global Indus Technovator award (MIT), the Stansell Family award (Duke), multiple Era of Hope Scholar awards (DoD), the Emerging Leader in Global Health Award (CUGH), the Social Impact Abie Award (AnitaB.org), the Biophotonics Technology Innovator Award (SPIE), the Women in Molecular Imaging Leadership Award (WMIC), the Michael S. Feld Biophotonics Award (OSA) and the Wom C Global Impact Award (Duke).
 She is a fellow of several optical and biomedical engineering societies including OSA, SPIE, and AIMBE.
-Most recently, she was awarded the Michael S. Feld Biophotonics Award and was appointed as the IEEE Distinguished Lecturer and her MacArthur Foundation 100&Change proposal, Women-Inspired Strategies for Health (WISH): A Revolution against Cervical Cancer, has been named to the Top 100 of the 755 proposals submitted to this $100M grant competition.
-She has demonstrated the global impact of her work through presentations at the United Nations and TEDx events, and a number of national and international plenary talks.
+She is a Fulbright scholar and the 2020 IEEE Distinguished Lecturer.
+She is an elected member of the National Academy of Inventors.
+She has demonstrated her work’s global impact through presentations at the United Nations and TEDx events, and a number of national and international plenary talks.
 Her work has been featured in a number of venues including ABC News, Wired Magazine and NPR.